-The European Commission and the EU Member States can identify ICT technical specifications that are not national, European, or international standards, provided they meet precise requirements.
+The European Commission can identify ICT technical specifications that are not national, European, or international standards, provided they meet precise requirements.
 Once identified and approved, these specifications can then be referenced in European public procurement.
 This flexible approach allows the EU to respond to the fast evolution of technology in ICT.
 It also helps encourage competition, promote interoperability and innovation, and facilitate the provision of cross-border services.

-Based on the consultation, the Commission decides whether or not to identify the ICT technical specification as a “common technical specification” that can be used by public authorities in their public procurement (In accordance with the Public Procurement Regulations).
+Before taking its decision, the European Commission will also consult the committee or the relevant sectorial experts.
+Based on the consultations, the Commission decides whether or not to identify the ICT technical specification as a “common technical specification” that can be used by public authorities in their public procurement (in accordance with the Public Procurement Regulations).